-- Suppress weeds
+• Suppress weeds

-- Look attractive
+• Look attractive

-- Make beds and borders easier to maintain
+• Make beds and borders easier to maintain

-- Provide a good mulch and help retain water for plants and shrubs
+• Provide a good mulch and help retain water for plants and shrubs

-- Compost slowly, so they only need topping up occasionally
+• Compost slowly, so they only need topping up occasionally

 In the border

 Also, it will act as a mulch to retain moisture in the soil, keeping a healthy environment for your precious plants.
 Make sure the material is suitable for mulching and not fresh chippings, which will suck nitrogen from the soil around the plants.

-Bark and wood chips also look great when you glimpse the tidy spaces between shrubs and plants in a border.
+Chips also look great when you glimpse the tidy spaces between shrubs and plants in a border.

 In the pots

 This process also enriches and aerates the soil.
 Bark chips also stimulate plant growth as mulched plants and trees grow faster than un-mulched!

 On the path

-You will need to lay a path of bark chippings about 10cm deep, so when you prepare the ground make sure the base is deep enough.
+Lay a path of bark chippings about 10cm deep, so when you prepare the ground make sure the base is deep enough.
 There are plenty of different wood chip shades, so you should be able to find one to enhance your garden beautifully.

 What to buy